PGScatalog/pgsc_calc/docs/how-to/calculate_custom.rst

      - A
      - 0.01045457

-Save the file as ``scorefile.tsv``.
+Save the file as ``scorefile.txt``.
+The file should be in tab separated values (TSV) format.
+Scorefiles can be compressed with gzip if you would like to save storage space (e.g. ``scorefile.txt.gz``).
 Column names are defined in the PGS Catalog `scoring file format v2.0`_.
-The file should be in tab separated values (TSV) format.
 Example `scorefile templates`_ are available in the calculator repository.

 This how to guide describes a simple scoring file.
 More complicated scoring files need extra work: